AnandSVaidya/getting_and_cleaning_data/CodeBook.md

 Detailed information on raw data is present in features_info.txt in "UCI HAR Dataset" folder in dataset zip file.

 ## Tidy Data
-run_analysis.R creates tidydata.csv file.
+run_analysis.R creates tidydata.txt file.

 ### Data fields
 Mean and Standard deviation fields from raw data are considered for tidy data activity.

-tidydata.csv file has average of mean and standard deviation for all measurements in test and train dataset in raw data.
+tidydata.txt file has average of mean and standard deviation for all measurements in test and train dataset in raw data.

-Following data fields are present in tidydata.csv
+Following data fields are present in tidydata.txt -

 * Subject
 * Activity